roman-milk/roman-milk.github.io/willingly-cuckolded-for-love.md

  "Even when your husband was fucking you?" he questioned.

  "Especially then, Master.
 I love Mike and he is actually a very caring lover, but even though I tried to give hints to my submissive needs, he couldn't just fuck me and treat me like the whore I wanted to be...like you used to do," my wife explained, my inadequacy of being a man again thrown at me.
-Report_Story #4